Create test plans and test suites

 Add a requirement-based test suite and select backlog items to test

 Now add test suites for the backlog items that need manual tests.
 These tests could be user stories, requirements, or other work items based your project.

 To add a suite to a test plan, select the + new drop-down list and choose a type of test suite.

 You use requirement-based suites to group your test cases together.
 That way, you can track the testing status of a backlog item.
 Each test case that you add to a requirement-based test suite is automatically linked to the backlog item.

 In Create requirement-based suites, add one or more clauses to filter your work items by the iteration path for the sprint.
 Run the query to view the matching backlog items.

 In the list of work items returned by the query, select the backlog items you want to test in this sprint.
 Choose Create suites to create a requirement-based suite for each one.

 Find a test case in a test plan

-In the Test Plans page for your test plan, use the filter icon (1) to show the search and filter lists (2) that help you find the tests you want to work with.
-Or filter the list of tests using the Outcome, Tester, and Configuration drop-downs (3).
+In Test Plans for your test plan, use the filter icon (1) to show the search and filter lists (2) that help you find the tests you want to work with.
+Or filter the list of tests using Outcome, Tester, and Configuration (3).